What does Reuben mean?

 Reuben is a very prominent first name for men (#549 out of 1220, Top 45%) and also a very prominent surname for both adults and children (#21553 out of 150436, Top 14%).
 (2000 U.S. Census)

 Below is a charted analysis of the popularity of the boy name Reuben and related names.
 Prominent variation forms of Reuben (#848 a year ago) are Ruben (#357 a year ago), Ruby, Rubin and Rube.
-Usage of these boy names was at its highest during 1890-1899 (usage of 0.5%) and is now significantly less (usage 0.159%, down 68.2%), with the versions Rube, Rubin, Ruby and Reuben becoming less trendy.
+Usage of these relations of Reuben was at its highest during 1890-1899 (average #500) and is somewhat lower today (#841, ▼68.2%), with the versions Rube, Rubin, Ruby and Reuben becoming less trendy.
 (Top 1000 Baby Names Records, 2014)